Kenwood Academy: Athletics

 Kenwood competes in the Chicago Public League (CPL) and is a member of the Illinois High School Association (IHSA).
 Kenwood varsity athletic teams are named the "Broncos."
 The school's football field is not of regulation size, and thus no home games are played there.
 There are no stands or seats for spectators.
 The boys' swimming and diving team were Public League champions 14 times (1985–96, 1997–98, 1998–99, 1999–2000).
-Kenwood boys' track and field were Public league champions and Class AA 3 times; (1982–83, 1983–84, 1985–86).
+Kenwood boys' track and field were Public league champions and Class AA 4 times (1972 indoor, 1982–83, 1983–84, 1985–86).
 Kenwood girls' swimming and diving were public league champions 8 times (1981–82, 1985–86, 1986–87, 1987–88, 1988–89, 1989–90, 1990–91, 1998–99).
 Kenwood boys’ football team won the Public league championship (2021–2022), the first time in the schools' history.
+On March 8, 2025, Kenwood's girl's basketball team won the IHSA Class 4A State Championship, defeating Fremd 65-44.

 Other information

 On February 19, 1970, 22 students were arrested at the school when a crowd of 200 students staged a sit–in outside of the principal's office.
 The sit–in was part of an effort to get a student body to get implementation of manifesto.
 The students also wanted a social room in the school to be named in memory of the late Black Panther Party chairman Fred Hampton.

-On February 15, 1972, 21–year old Cornell Fitzpatrick was shot to death in the school by a white Chicago police officer Benard Martin who was working as security at the school.
-According to the officer, the confrontation began when Fitzpatrick and a friend refused to leave the school after being asked repeatedly by the officer; which resulted in a physical altercation and Fitzpatrick's death.
+On February 15, 1972, 21-year-old Cornell Fitzpatrick was shot to death in the school by a white Chicago police officer Benard Martin, who was working as security at the school.
+According to the officer, the confrontation began when Fitzpatrick and a friend refused to leave the school after being asked repeatedly by the officer, which resulted in a physical altercation and Fitzpatrick's death.
 Eyewitness stories contradicted the officer's account of what occurred.

-In October 1989, Two teenage male students were charged with attempted arson and reckless conduct when they intentionally started a fire at the school.
+In October 1989, two male students were charged with attempted arson and reckless conduct when they intentionally started a fire at the school.

 On October 2, 2003, the body of a newborn baby girl was found in a trash bin at the school by Chicago police officers.
-The baby was discarded by a 14–year old female student who had given birth in a bathroom at the school the previous day.
+The baby had been discarded by a 14–year old student who had given birth in a bathroom at the school the previous day.